juanfer112/recruiter-challenger-pv/1.CastleBlack/readme.md

 You have to create endpoints (as many as you consider) to support the following functionality:

-1. List all players.
+1. List all players.:black_square_button:
-2. Create player: adds a new player to data source.
+2. Create player: adds a new player to data source.:black_square_button:
-3. Get player by id: returns the player for the given id.
+3. Get player by id: returns the player for the given id.:black_square_button:
-4. Arm a player with an object in its bag.
+4. Arm a player with an object in its bag.:black_square_button:
-5. Kill a player: sets player health to 0.
+5. Kill a player: sets player health to 0.:black_square_button:
-6. Create object: adds a new object to data source.
+6. Create object: adds a new object to data source.:black_square_button:
-7. Get object by id: returns the object for the given id.
+7. Get object by id: returns the object for the given id.:black_square_button:
-8. Upgrade object: increase/descrease the value of the object given by id with a new value
+8. Upgrade object: increase/descrease the value of the object given by id with a new value.:black_square_button:
-9. Destroy object: remove an object from available objects
+9. Destroy object: remove an object from available objects.:black_square_button:

 **Bonus:**